valeryan/vscode-phpsab/README.md

 [ *Scope:* Resource | Optional | *Type:* string | *Default:* null ]

-This setting controls the coding standard used by `phpcbf`.
+This setting controls the coding standard used by `phpcs` and `phpcbf`.
 You may specify the name, absolute path or workspace relative path of the coding standard to use.

 > **NOTE:** While using composer dependency manager over global installation make sure you use the phpcbf commands under your project scope !

 The following values are applicable:

-1. This setting can be set to `null`, which is the default behavior and uses the `default_standard` when set in the `phpcs` configuration or fallback to the `Pear` coding standard.
+1. This setting can be set to `null`, which is the default behavior and uses the `default_standard` when set in the `phpcs` configuration or fallback to the `Pear` coding standard. `phpcs` may find a ruleset through it's own auto search, in which case that ruleset will be used instead.

     ```json
     {